 Each person below is considering how healthcare will be transformed by wearable technologies.

 Provider: Dr. Gilbert wears an activity tracker himself and is guilty of walking circles around his kitchen and living room if he hasn’t met his step goal by the end of the day.
 Based on his own connection to his wearable, he often encourages his patients to use one.
 But although he hears positive feedback from patients, their reflections don’t always match up with their health status.
-He wishes he could see their progress-check in from other clinics (like those you can visit online) and offer additional support.
+He wishes he could see their progress-check in from other clinics and offer additional support.
 But he’s swamped with appointments, charting, and communicating with his team.
 How can he build time into his schedule for reviewing wearable metrics?
 How should he broach the topic with his patients?
 Is he even legally allowed to request to see their activity info?

 Healthcare Executive: Deborah wants her healthcare organization to be on the forefront of technological advancement and patient experience.
 She recently read about Google’s patent for contact lenses that track blood sugar-an innovation that can transform the lives of patients with diabetes.
 She wondered: How can the data patients track themselves be communicated with providers?
 What systems need to be in place in our organization to support providers’ engagement with patients’ wearable metrics?
 How can we market ourselves as being on the forefront of such engagement?